saros-project/saros/docs/contribute/deprecated/html-gui.md

 * Create osgi bundles for each JavaFX module for each platform
 * Add a corresponding `Eclipse-PlatformFilter:` to the manifest file.
 * Add the line `Java-Module: <JavaFX module name>` to the manifest file.
-* Provide all bundles via an update-site an hope that the eclipse plugin installer decides which platform is required and installes only the required version.
+* Provide all bundles via an update-site an hope that the eclipse plugin installer decides which platform is required and installs only the required version.
 * The `org.eclipse.fx.osgi` bundle should detect the JavaFX bundle and add it to the class or module path during runtime.

 ### IntelliJ Tests